OCIM

-OCIM has implemented a rigrous code of conduct intended to limit risk and to operate on its markets in a virtuous and transparent manner, beyond the requirements imposed by the laws in force.
+OCIM has implemented a rigorous code of conduct intended to limit risks and to operate on its markets in a virtuous and transparent manner, beyond the requirements imposed by the laws in force.

 OCIM Compliance Framework